box/developer.box.com/content/guides/collections/remove.md

 ## Remove file from collection

-To add a file to a collection, call the `PUT /files/:id` API and pass an empty array of collection IDs.
+To remove a file from a collection, call the `PUT /files/:id` API and pass an empty array of collection IDs.

 <Samples id='put_files_id' variant='remove_from_collection' />

 ## Remove folder from collection

-To add a folder to a collection, call the `PUT /folders/:id` API and pass an empty array of collection IDs.
+To remove a folder from a collection, call the `PUT /folders/:id` API and pass an empty array of collection IDs.

 <Samples id='put_folders_id' variant='remove_from_collection' />

 ## Remove web link from collection

-To add a web link to a collection, call the `PUT /web_links/:id` API and pass an empty array of collection IDs.
+To remove a web link from a collection, call the `PUT /web_links/:id` API and pass an empty array of collection IDs.

 <Samples id='put_web_links_id' variant='remove_from_collection' />